-After breakneck campaign, Ontario PCs set to announce new leader
+Ontario PCs leadership race results delayed amid confusion

 The candidates kept a low profile Saturday morning and told party officials they would not be speaking with the media after the new leader was announced.

 A media room set up by the party for a news conference had to be dismantled before the convention began.

-The meeting is expected to start at 1:30 p.m. and the new leader should be announced about two hours later.
+The new leader should be announced after 3:30 p.m. on Saturday.

-The day will open with speeches from interim party leader Vic Fedeli and Jason Kenney, the leader of Alberta's provincial conservative party.

 A last-minute attempt to delay the contest failed on Friday evening when a judge rejected a request to extend the voting period in the race for another week.